 Not surprisingly, there are some aspects of provenance already expressed within the DDI-Lifestyle data model that overlap with PROV.
 For example, Lifecycle has the ability to express the flow of longitudinal studies that produce multiple iterations of a data set.
 It also can express the temporal relationships between surveys and instruments and the agents who are responsible for them.
 However, while Lifecycle semantics are designed to express temporality and responsibility in a single study, they are not expressly suited for describing derivation semantics amongst distinct data sets and the processes involved in those derivations, the use cases for which PROV was designed.

 We look forward to working with fellow members of the DDI community to come up with a satisfactory solution on resolving this semantic overlap between DDI-Lifecycle and the W3C PROV model.
 We believe that, in the emerging scholarly environment where integration of traditional archival data with Web-based data (King 2011a) is increasingly becoming the norm, it would be advantageous to the DDI community to express provenance using a well-established existing vocabulary like PROV, rather than restate the semantics in a DDI-centric manner.
-This approach to leveraging external vocabularies is congruent with other members of the DDI community (Thomas Bosch et al. 2013) who share our interests in exposing DDI metadata as Linked Open Data (Heath & Bizer 2011).
+This approach to leveraging external vocabularies is congruent with other DDI-centric research (Thomas Bosch et al. 2013) who share our interests in exposing DDI metadata as Linked Open Data (Heath & Bizer 2011).